 - Work quickly when filling the pie.
 If the oven temperature reduces too much from 425 towards 300 when the pie is added, this may take significantly longer to cook.

-- Instead of measuring out spices and salt, I sometimes use a scant 2 1/2 teaspoons of my pumpkin pie spice.
+- Instead of measuring out spices and salt, I sometimes use a scant 2 1/2 teaspoons of one of my pumpkin pie spice.
 If I use the option for Libby’s pumpkin pie spice, it makes a darker pie with a more “Libby’s” type flavor.
 You can use a commercial pumpkin pie spice, instead.

 - I generally bake this in a standard Pyrex deep dish pie plate and take care to not build up the crust above the top; if using a standard old-fashioned pie plate, it’s a tight fit.
 Then I build the crust up over the top; there may still be some leftover custard with a standard pie plate.

 - Have a “pie shield” on hand and place it over the crust at about 17 minutes.
 If you don’t have one, make one out of aluminum foil, before you bake the pie.
 When you realize your crust is browning too fast is not the best time to be improvising a pie shield or trying to lay strips of foil over the crust.
 Instructions are in my post on Blind Bake a Pie Crust.